flatlanderone/flatlander-modding/Utilities/ModInstallationUtility/readme.md

-## 7 Days To Die Default Mods Folder Finding Utility 2.3.0.1
+## 7 Days To Die Mod Installation Utility 2.3.0.1

-This is a simple batch file (\*.bat) that does two things:
+This is a simple batch file (\*.bat) that does the following:

-1. It looks for the 7 Days To Die `Mods` folder in the default location (%APPDATA%\7DaysToDie).
-If it finds it, it will open it in Windows Explorer.
+1. It looks for the modlet folder in the 7 Days To Die `Mods` folder in the default location (%APPDATA%\7DaysToDie).

+Example: %APPDATA%\7DaysToDie\Mods\SAMPLEMODFOLDER

+2. If it finds it,

+ 1. It copies the files.

+ 2. It stops with Overwrite? message.

-2. If it doesn't find, it will create it and then open it in Windows Explorer.
+3. If it doesn't find it, it will create it and then copies the mod files.

+4. It opens the modlet inWindows Explorer.

 More about batch files: https://en.wikipedia.org/wiki/Batch_file